elastacloud/spark-excel/README.md

   .option("workbookPassword", "AP@55w0rd") // Use this password to open the workbook with .option("sheetNamePattern", """Sheet[13]""") // Read data from all sheets matching this pattern (e.g. Sheet1 and Sheet3)
-  .option("maxRowCount", 10) // Read only the first 10 records to determine the schema of the data .load("/path/to/file.xlsx")
+  .option("maxRowCount", 10) // Read only the first 10 records to determine the schema of the data .option("maxBytesForTempFiles", 50000000) // Set size limit before temp files are used .load("/path/to/file.xlsx")
 ```